Aidbox/aidbox-project-samples/aidbox-project-samples/smartbox-single-tenant/README.md

 #### Go to the Aidbox Portal Console UI

 Open http://localhost:8888.
-You'll see Aidbox login page.
+You'll see the Aidbox login page.
 Sign in using login admin and password secret.

 Now you are ready to use Aidbox.

 On Aidbox run
 1. create GCPServiceAccount
-2. create Client for portal to connect to sandbox
+2. create `Client` for the portal to connect to `sandbox`

 ## Usage

-### As developer of SMART App
+### As a developer of SMART App

-Developer's main flow is to register his/her SMART App and publish to the `portal`.
+The developer's main flow is to register his/her SMART App and publish it to the `portal`.
 To reach the goal developer should:

-1. Enroll to the `sandbox`
+1. Enroll in the `sandbox`
 2. Create SMART App
-3. Submit the app for publish
+3. Submit the app for publishing
 4. Receive review status, update app details and re-submit
 5. Get the app published

 #### Enroll to the `sandbox`

-1. Open web-page http://sandbox:9999 and click the `Enroll in the Developer Sandbox` link
+1. Open the web page http://sandbox:9999 and click the `Enroll in the Developer Sandbox` link
 2. Populate the form `Developer registration` and submit it
 3. Receive the email and click the link to confirm your email address exists
 4. Enter your password and save it
-5. Sign in to the `sandbox` with with your email and password
+5. Sign in to the `sandbox` with your email and password

 #### Create SMART App

-After login developer sees the list if its Apps.
-Initially its empty.
-To register new SMART App:
+After login developer sees the list of its Apps.
+Initially, it is empty.
+To register the new SMART App:

-1. Click `Create App` button
+1. Click the `Create App` button
-2. Fill all the necessary details about the application
+2. Fill in all the necessary details about the application
-3. Press `Submit` button
+3. Press the `Submit` button
-4. After checks `sandbox` registers the app and gets user back to the list of applications
+4. After checks `sandbox` registers the app and gets the user back to the list of applications

 #### Submit app for publish

-To make app being accessible by users (patients) developer shoud submit app for thre review:
+To make the app accessible to users (patients) developer should submit the app for review:

 1. Click the app in the list of apps
-2. Press `Submit for review` button
+2. Press the `Submit for review` button
 3. Notice `Status` changed to `In review`

-### Receive review status, update app details and re-submit
+#### Receive review status, update app details and re-submit

-Sometimes `operator` can reject publish request.
+Sometimes `administrator` can reject your publish request.
 If it happens the reason should be provided.
-To get app published:
+To get the app published:

 1. Click the app in the list of apps
-2. Notice `Rejection reason`
+2. Notice `Rejection reason` and `Status`
 3. Fix your app details
-4. Re-submit it one more time pressing `Submit for review` button
+4. Re-submit it one more time by pressing the `Submit for review` button

-### Get the app published
+#### Get the app published

-Once your app is approved you (as developer) receive notification email.
-But you can always chek current app approve status:
+Once your app is approved, you (as a developer) receive a notification email.
+But you can always check the current app approval status:

 1. Click the app in the list of apps
 2. Notice current `Status`
+#### As administrator of the portal

+The administrator's main flow is to receive the app publishing request of the developers and decide if they could be published.

+1. Approve a publishing request
+2. Reject a publishing request
+3. Suspend a published app
+4. Approve a suspended app
+5. Enroll a patient
+6. Enroll an administrator

+#### Approve a publishing request

+On the page containing the list of review requests:

+1. Click the request in the list
+2. Press the `Approve` button

+#### Reject a publishing request

+On the page containing the list of review requests:

+1. Click the request in the list
+2. Press the `Reject` button
+3. Populate the `Reason` field
+4. Click the `Reject` button

+#### Suspend a published app

+On the `Apps` page:

+1. Click the `Active` app
+2. Press the `Suspend access` button

+#### Approve a suspended app

+1. Click the `On hold` app
+2. Press the `Approve access` button

+#### Enroll  a patient

+On the Patients list:

+1. Click a patient with the grey circle (not enrolled)
+2. Press the `Enroll` button
+3. Fill in the email of the patient
+4. Press the `Enroll` button

+The patient receives the enrollment email.
+When the patient finishes the enrollment, the circle indicator on the list of patients becomes green (enrolled).

+#### Enroll an administrator

+On the Administrators list:

+1. Press the `New` button
+2. Fill in the email and the name of the administrator
+3. Press the `Submit` button

+The new administrator receives the enrollment email.